Subscribe to Max Küttner's Posts

 In our super-connected age, we are inundated with information.
 It can be difficult to select what is really relevant to one’s business.
 The purpose of this Review is to provide legal counsel and their teams easy reference guidance on essential EU competition law developments covering key areas of law and policy, to help keep you...

-By Noah Feldman Greene, Max Küttner, Jon B. Dubrow, Joel R. Grosberg, Lisa P. Rumin and David Henry on Nov 1, 2021
+By Noah Feldman Greene, Max Küttner, Jon B. Dubrow, Joel R. Grosberg and Lisa P. Rumin on Nov 1, 2021

 Posted In DOJ Developments, EC Developments, EU Developments, FTC Developments, Healthcare Antitrust, Mergers & Acquisitions